Abel Cedeno Lawsuit Aims to Help All LGBTQ Students

 The Cedeno and McCree families agree on one thing: the schools failed their children and have to change.

 Lynn was initially skeptical about the filing of a civil suit, thinking “one war at a time.”
-But as the criminal case progressed and he dealt with the suspension hearing as well, “it became clear that the schools have no clue how to implement” the regulations against bullying nor the state anti-bullying law, he said.
+But as the criminal case progressed and he dealt with the suspension hearing as well, “it became clear that the schools have no clue how to implement” the regulations against bullying or the state anti-bullying law, he said.

 While the DOE has announced yet another anti-bullying initiative, transgender activist Sophie Cadle, one of Cedeno’s most stalwart allies, said, “We have to train staff in the schools and hold the administrators responsible.”